18F/joining-18f/README.md

 ## Joining 18F

-This is the repository for the page about [Joining 18F](https://pages.18f.gov/joining-18f/).
-This is an [18F Guide](https://github.com/18F/guides), built on the [18F Guides Template](https://github.com/18F/guides-template).
+This is the repository for the guide to [Joining 18F](https://pages.18f.gov/joining-18f/), built on the [18F Guides Template](https://github.com/18F/guides-template).

-The application form itself lives in a separate repository: https://github.com/18F/joining-18f-app.

 ### Send feedback